riboflavin/test-framer-sync/compare/granola-vs-fathom.md

 - Free unlimited usage for core features (rare in this space)
 - Supports many languages (users report better results for non-English than competitors)
 ## Comparison table
+Some individuals or organizations may prefer Granola for its simplicity and free trial option, while others might opt for Fathom due to its wider range of integrations and mobile app availability.
+However, both tools lack depth in integrations and may not fully support users in effectively managing their meetings.

+Granola could be suitable for small teams or individuals looking for a straightforward and cost-effective solution, but its limited integrations may hinder productivity.
+On the other hand, Fathom's compatibility with various platforms and languages may appeal to larger companies seeking a more versatile tool, although its lack of in-person meeting support could be a drawback for some users.
 | Feature                                | Granola               | Fathom                |
 |----------------------------------------|-----------------------|-----------------------|
 | Trial/Free Plan                        | ✅ Free (limited)     | ✅ Free unlimited     |